Javingka/notas/notes_JSNinja.md

 ####Overriding function behavior
 #####Momoization

-( I jump this section in order to get summarized other part that get more atention to my right now )
+( I jumped this section in order to get summarize others part that are more important to me right now )

 p.109
 #####Function wrapping